snphillips/meeting-background-maker-server/README.md

 _This repo contains the companion to Meeting Background Maker Client: https://github.com/snphillips/meeting-background-maker-client_

+This code has two parts:
+1) A script that retrieves and manipulate the images from Cooper Hewitt, and saves them to AWS in advance
+2) The back end process that zips user-selected images in aws, using the package s3-zip

 ### Before Getting Started

 1) Get an API key from the Cooper Hewitt Museum.